 30%

-We run sustained hill repeats and tempo intervals in each piece and assess moisture accumulation, clamminess, and how quickly the item recovers from saturation during recovery intervals.
+Across published reviews and owner feedback covering sustained hill repeats and tempo intervals, we assess moisture accumulation, clamminess, and how quickly each piece recovers from saturation during recovery intervals.

 Fit While Running